GNOEYHEAT/OoDD-WM/README.md

 # OoDD-WM
-Out-of-Distribution Detection For Forgery Images Using Digital Watermarking
+Out-of-Distribution Detection For Forgery Images Using Digital Watermarking by Taehyeong Kim, Jaesung Lim